 Modern homes are built to a much higher standard and made more air tight to reduce heat loss in winter and heat gain in summer.
 Therefore, they have a greater need for Heat Recovery Ventilation (HRV) to keep them well ventilated.

 Southern and inland Australian climates generally have low humidity so HRV systems are appropriate.
 They transfer dry heating or cooling (sensible heat) from the outflow air to the inflow air.

 However, in northern climates, high summer humidity (latent heat) is a big issue.
 Therefore, Energy Recovery Ventilation (ERV) is more appropriate.
 ERV systems reduce humidity in the incoming fresh air.

 - Heat recovery ventilation is becoming more popular in modern homes as air tightness increases.

 - Homes with high thermal performance are very air-tight.
-If the Star Rating is more the 7, HRV is essential.
+Consider HRV if your thermal performance Star Rating is more the 7.